 - Do I have enough cash to weather the current market conditions?

 - What is my current burn rate?

-- When do I expect the cash shortage to be at a critical level?
+- When do I expect cash to be at a critical level?

 - What steps can I take today to defer a cash crunch?

 - If I find my company running low on cash, do I have access to other sources of liquidity, such as a line of credit or my personal wealth?

 - Do I want to access these other sources of liquidity?